Mgrdich/ForthCompiler/README.md

 * `mf ./samples/test1.mf` it will compile this file and give you and executable with the same name `test1`
 * Then run it `./test1`

+### What is to Come
+* More functionality in the language
+* More Parameters in the CLI

 Happy Forthing